A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Theory and implementation

 \subsection{Implementation}

-As explained above, our calculations involve several formulations of the interaction within the framework of both the time-dependent Schr{\"o}dinger and Dirac equations.
-In all cases, a spectral method is applied for resolving the time evolution.
-This basis is constructed by calculating the eigenstates of the time-independent part of the Hamiltonian, be it $H_0^\mathrm{R}$ or $H_0^\mathrm{NR}$, by means of expansions in B-splines~\cite{deboor} and spherical harmonics.
-In the non-relativistic case, the eigenstates are expanded as
+A spectral method is applied for resolving the time evolution dictated by Eq.~(\ref{GenericEquation}).
+The wave functions are expressed in terms of basis functions consisting of the eigenstates of the time-independent part of the Hamiltonians, $H_0^\mathrm{R/NR}$, by means of expansions in B-splines~\cite{deboor} and spherical harmonics.
+Specifically, for the time-independent Dirac Hamiltonian, the basis function have the form

-where $B_i^{k}(r)$ is B-spline number $i$ of order $k=7$.
-We impose Dirichlet boundary conditions at $r_\mathrm{max} = 250/Z$ a.u. and use a linear knot sequence with $N_{\mathrm{knot}}=509$ points for the B-splines.
-We include all angular momenta $\ell$ up to $\ell_\mathrm{max}=20$ and retain all azimuthal quantum numbers $m_\ell$ in our basis, as well as all states with energies below $100Z^2$ a.u..
-These basis parameters were found to be sufficient to achieve converged results for the dynamics induced by the laser pulses under study.